mafintosh/fileshare/README.md

 if the transfer fails they can just run it again and curl will resume the transfer.

-if the receiver install fileshare as well they can simply download a shared file by doing:
+to list all available files on the network do

-	$ fileshare get
+	$ fileshare